qchen3301/Notes-On-Java/README.md

 As a matter of convention, when commenting on `parameters`, use `@param` to denote when a `variable` is a `parameter` of a `method`, and `@return` to define the value a `method` returns.

+#### Method Overloading

+When a `class` has multiple `methods` with the same name, that method is *overloaded*.
+This has some useful applications.
+For example, a `constructor method` may want to have both an input option, but also a default option.
+An `add` method may want to allow for the addition of both numeric values and `String` or `char` values.

 ## Application Programmer Interfaces (APIs) and Java

 `APIs` have a slightly different connotation in Java than they do with web frameworks.
 The textbook boilerplate for a `Java API` is: *a standard library of prewritten classes for performing specific operations.* Por ejemplo, `print` and `println` are `methods` that are part of the `System` class that is part of the `Java API`. `System` contians objects and methods that perform system-level operations.
 An `object` of the `System` class is `out`, that has internal `methods` such as `print` and `println`.